PostHog/posthog.com/contents/blog/startup-data-stack.md

 ![PostHog CDP](../images/blog/startup-data-stack/posthog-cdp.png)

 To do one better, we are also working on making PostHog a data warehouse.
-This means storing and using data from many different sources.
-Our team [built what this looks like](https://github.com/PostHog/posthog/pull/14915) at our Aruba hackathon.
+This means storing and using arbitrary data from many different sources, scaling this up to users needs, and integrating with traditional data warehousing tools.
+Our team [built this](https://github.com/PostHog/posthog/pull/14915) at our Aruba hackathon.

 It consists of custom tables that are created and queried through the PostHog UI and API.
 These tables provide a way to store and query data from sources like Stripe, Hubspot, Intercom, and more along with data from PostHog.